 How to Become a Video Editor in 5 Steps

 Video editors are responsible for creating the final cut of a film, commercial, television show or other type of video.
 They work with directors to arrange the film and cut scenes together.
-Read more to learn about the education required to become a video editor, along with employment and salary projections.
+They must be very organized as they sort all the footage and then they begin editing it using a software program.
+They may provide feedback to directors regarding what shots they have and what they are missing.
+Editors may also be employed by individuals to create short videos for weddings or special events.
+The table below provides more details regarding the education required to become a video editor, along with employment and salary projections.

 |Degree Required||Bachelor's degree|